ipierre3/RPSLS-Rock-Paper-Scissors-Lizard-Spock-/README.md

 Algorithm

-1. Display a welcome message
+1. Display a welcome message -----> Game class
-2. Explain the rules
+2. Explain the rules -----> Game class
-3. Choose game mode - singleplayer (Human vs. AI) or multiplayer (Human vs. Human)
+3. Choose game mode - single player (Human vs. AI) or multiplayer (Human vs. Human) -----> Game class
-4. Choose number of rounds (but make sure it’s at least 3)
+4. Choose number of rounds (but make sure it’s at least 3) -----> Game class
-5. Player One chooses Gesture
+5. Player One chooses Gesture -----> for Player class
-6. Player Two chooses Gesture
+6. Player Two chooses Gesture -----> for Player class
-7. Compare the gestures
+7. Compare the gestures -----> Game class
-8. Determine winner of the round
+8. Determine winner of the round -----> Game class
     a.
 Account for ties
-9. Determine if the GAME itself has been won
+9. Determine if the GAME itself has been won -----> Game Class
     a.
 If it has not, repeat steps 5-9
-10. If the game has been won, display the winner, and end the game
+10. If the game has been won, display the winner, and end the game -----> Game class

 Classes